 Dr. Sugarbaker earned his undergraduate degree from Wheaton College in Illinois, and he completed medical school at Cornell University.

 He completed his residency programs and internships at several prestigious universities, including Brigham and Women’s Hospital, Toronto General Hospital, and the University of Toronto’s Toronto Hospital for Sick Children.

 Thoracic Surgery and Mesothelioma at Brigham and Women’s Hospital

-Dr. Sugarbaker saw patients who had worked in the Boston shipyards and suffered from mesothelioma as a result of workplace asbestos exposure.
-He was drawn to the fact that there was a great need for better diagnosis and treatment of this rare cancer and took it as a challenge to focus to mesothelioma.
-He spent 25 years of his career at Brigham and Women’s Hospital, founding the International Mesothelioma Program and making contributions to help improve the lives and the outcomes of patients.
+Dr. Sugarbaker saw patients who had worked in Boston shipyards and suffered from mesothelioma due to workplace asbestos exposure.
+He recognized a need for better diagnosis and treatment of this rare cancer and chose to focus his career on mesothelioma.

 The Baylor College of Medicine Lung Institute

 Dr. Sugarbaker later chose to leave Boston to head the Lung Institute at Baylor College of Medicine and the Texas Medical Center in Houston.
 He wanted to build a program for innovative patient care and mesothelioma treatment, taking what he learned in Boston to help more patients.

 As director of the Lung Institute, Dr. Sugarbaker built a multidisciplinary program that combined mesothelioma research with forward-thinking clinical practice.
 He also brought innovative approaches to treatment and surgery to the Baylor College of Medicine.